 Once you add any of these channels to your Amazon Prime subscription, you will be able to watch its shows via the regular Amazon Prime Instant Video apps, which are available on phones, tablets, PCs and TV streaming devices (or smart TVs).

 Is Amazon Channels Worth It – My Take

 In general, Amazon Channels is a blessing – any way to add to the content available for cord cutters is good.

-The selection, however, leaves a lot to be desired – in the United States, Amazon’s channels include premium services such as HBO and Showtime.
+The selection, however, leaves a lot to be desired – in the United States, Amazon’s channels include premium services such as HBO and Showtimes.
 In the United Kingdom, most of the offerings are very niche-oriented – reality TV, horror movies, etc’, with ITV+ being the most geared towards general audiences.
-Then again, the inclusion of Eurosport is important, because UK cord cutters who love sports have very little options.
+Then again, the inclusion of the Eurosport channel is important, because UK cord cutters who love sports have very little options.